Index to ecclesiastical court judgments reviewed during 2018, and links to earlier annual reviews

 Re All Saints Branston ECC Lin 2 Faculty granted for relocation of reredos from St. James Grimsby (now Grimsby Minster) to All Saints Branston.
 Archdeacon to prepare list of furnishings removed in 1995 with a view to the Chancellor making an order in respect of those items.
 [Re All Saints Branston ECC Lin 2] [Back] [Top]

-Re Mariners’ Church Gloucester ECC Glo 2 Faculty granted a faculty for reordering of 9th century proprietary chapel, which has only relatively recently become subject to faculty jurisdiction.
+Re Mariners’ Church Gloucester ECC Glo 2 Faculty granted for reordering of 9th century proprietary chapel, which has only relatively recently become subject to faculty jurisdiction.
 Some items were not approved.
 [Re Mariners’ Church Gloucester ECC Glo 2] [Note] [Back] [Top]

 Re St. Aidan Bamburgh ECC New 2 Petitioners sought to re-lay area around font with stone to match the existing stone around it, and to relocate the slate to the south side.
 SPAB objected, but Chancellor was satisfied that the proposed work was necessary in interests of safety from trip-hazards, and also would not result in harm to the significance of the church.
 [Re St. Aidan Bamburgh ECC New 2] [Back] [Top]